EOxServer/eoxserver/users/operators.rst

 Storage Backends
 ----------------

-EOxServer supports different kinds of data stores for coverage data:
+EOxServer supports different kinds of data stores for coverage data (additional backends can be added as plugin):

 * as an image file stored on the local file system
-* as an image file stored on a remote FTP server
+* as an image file stored on a remote FTP or HTTP server
 * as a raster array in a `rasdaman <http://www.rasdaman.org>`_ database

-These different ways of storing data are called Storage Backends.
-Internally, EOxServer uses the term Location as an abstraction for the different ways access to the data is described.
-Each storage backend has its own type of Locations that is described in the following subsections.

 Local
 ~~~~~